qriyad/qriyad/README.md

 </p>

 <h3 align = "left">💫 About Me:</h3>
 <p align = "left">I'm a 13-year-old boy from Azerbaijan, trying to be a backend developer and specializing in creating efficient web applications using React, FastAPI, NestJS.
-Besides backend development, I am a competitive programmer and have participated in different olympiads about math and informatics. </p>
+Besides backend development, I am a competitive programmer and have participated in different olympiads about math and informatics.
+I am keen on participating in different competitions and making scalable projects</p>

 🌱 I’m currently learning **NestJS**